What is a cataract?

 A cataract is a vision impairment resulting from a cloudiness of the lens in the eye that prevents light from being focused clearly.
-Cataracts typically form naturally with age.
+Cataracts typically form naturally with age, but can be caused by trauma to the eye, medications like steroids, diabetes and exposure to ultraviolet light.
+Cataracts usually form in both eyes, but the cataract in one eye may be more advanced than the other.
 Most people have some clouding of their lenses by age 60.
+If not properly treated with surgery, cataracts can lead to severe vision loss or blindness.

 Symptoms of cataracts include: